Stanton Street Synagogue: Design

 Stanton Street Synagogue is one of the last surviving examples of tenement-style synagogue architecture on the Lower East Side.
 The three-story building, constructed of stone and brick, is situated on a standard 20 ft by 100 ft tenement lot.

-Its neoclassical facade has a tripartite design with a central entrance.
+Its neoclassical façade has a tripartite design with a central entrance.
 Four cast-stone pilasters, each two stories high, support an entablature and a pediment upon which the Yiddish name of the synagogue and its date of construction are engraved.
 The Star of David appears in four places: in an oculus over the main entrance; in a large, circular, stained-glass window over the pediment; engraved onto a stone tablet on the parapet; and atop the stylized wrought-iron gate in front of the building.
 While the original Star of David design is still visible in the circular windows, most of the original colored glass has broken or fallen out.

 Behind the front entrance are stairs leading down to the main sanctuary and Kiddush hall.
 A wooden bimah (reader's platform) stands in the center of the sanctuary; the wooden Ark is placed to the north.
 The sanctuary has a tin ceiling and two skylight domes.
 The women's gallery, situated on two sides of the sanctuary, is no longer in use.
 Instead of pews, congregants sit in wood and cast-iron school desk-chairs produced in the early 1900s.

 Wall paintings around the main sanctuary depict the Zodiac signs for the twelve Hebrew months.
 Zodiac motifs were once common in synagogues on the Lower East Side, but with the demolition of most of these historic buildings, they are only seen at the Stanton Street Synagogue and the Bialystoker Synagogue.
 The zodiac paintings are framed by marble pillars, which are in fact trompe-l'œil art.
 The wall around the Ark is decorated with folk art paintings of the Tower of David and Rachel's Tomb.

 The roof and fire escape were renovated by Li/Saltzman Architects in 2006–2007, and the main sanctuary was renovated by architect Ilan Ohayon in 2007.

 In 2018, with donations from community members and the synagogue fund, lay leadership, spearheaded by Jeff Katz, made urgent repairs and additional renovations to the roof, back wall, main sanctuary, and women's balcony.
 Community members and local artists Dory Bergman and David Wander restored several of the wall paintings in the main sanctuary with community member and volunteer Billy Bergman.
 While the synagogue is now considered viable, its aging structure is in continuous need of repair.